cbeck88/visit_struct/README.md

 to *programmatically inspect* the list of members of a generic class type `S`, using templates or anything else standard, even if `S` is a complete type (in which case, the compiler obviously knows its members).
-If we're lucky we might get something like this in C++20, but right now there's no way to actually implement the fully generic `apply_visitor`.
+If we're lucky we might get something like this in C++20, but right now there's no way to actually implement the fully generic `for_each`.

 ## Overview